By the Numbers

 The number of commuters per weekday that pass through the station.

 We’re reimagining Broadway Junction to create a more accessible and dynamic transit hub and economic center—to offer more opportunities to the surrounding neighborhoods and the city at large.
+Public realm improvements are coming to Broadway Junction!

 Broadway Junction is one of Brooklyn’s major transit centers, sitting at the intersection of five subway lines, six bus routes, and the Long Island Rail Road.
 It is uniquely connected to employment and transit hubs citywide, with a 15-minute ride to Downtown Brooklyn, Jamaica, or Williamsburg, 20 minutes to Lower Manhattan, and 35 minutes to Midtown Manhattan or JFK Airport.
-It is also the meeting point of six largely residential neighborhoods: Bedford-Stuyvesant, Brownsville, Bushwick, Cypress Hills, East New York, and Ocean Hill, as well as the East New York Industrial Business Zone, home to over 100 local industrial businesses.
+It is also the meeting point of six largely residential neighborhoods: Bedford-Stuyvesant, Brownsville, Bushwick, Cypress Hills, East New York, and Ocean Hill.

 Despite its exceptional transit access and vibrant surrounding neighborhoods, Broadway Junction is not yet a true transit hub or economic center.
 The area lacks basic services and amenities and is dominated by vacant sites, parking uses, poor lighting, and confusing streets.
-Broadway Junction Station itself is the third busiest station in Brooklyn but has no accessibility to any of its four levels.
+Broadway Junction Station itself is the third-busiest station in Brooklyn but has no accessibility to any of its four levels.

 The number of commuters per weekday that pass through the station.